 But such dynamic infrastructure has increased complexity.
 It is a challenge to keep costs down while cloud providers keep changing their offering and new services are been added.
 Mistakes can result on expensive charges and, often, on service degradation or even downtimes.
 This is where Kubecost comes to help.

 Kubecost is an opencore platform built by a team of engineers that worked running containerized workloads for Google.
-It was created with the goal of assisting teams working with multi-tenant clusters and optimize costs.
+It was created with the goal of assisting teams working with multi-tenant clusters, optimise resource allocation and reduce costs.

 It relies on several components:

 As kubecost has integrations with Kubernetes and Cloud Billing API’s, it provides real-time visibility into how resources are being used across multiple cloud providers.
-Kubecost will suggest saving actions taking into account how your different applications are using cluster resources and the capabilities of each Cloud Provider.
+Kubecost recommends actions taking into account how your applications are using cluster resources and the capabilities of your Cloud Provider.

 Kubecost savings recommendations

-Kubecost continuously run efficiency, stability and performance assessments that analyzes your configuration and it compares against similar blueprints running on similar environments.
+Kubecost continuously run efficiency, stability and performance assessments that analyze your configuration and it compares against similar blueprints running on other environments.

 Alerts can help teams to identify cost and infrastructure concerns.